Table of Contents

 Wood Apple has cardio-protective and antioxidant properties, that help to maintain cholesterol level and reduces the risk of heart diseases.

 Bael fruit is a rich source of vitamin C which helps to treat scurvy, a disease due to the deficiency of Vitamin C.

 Stone Apple contains cardio-protective and antioxidant properties that help to play a vital role in heart ailments, it helps to control cholesterol levels, strengthen the heart muscle, and maintain lipid accumulation.

 Bael fruit pulp is not only used in juices but also in preparing alcoholic beverages like wine which is prepared from Bael fruit pulp.
 Bael fruit is also used in making puddings, murabba, and mousse.
 The dried bael fruit pulp is also used in Ayurveda to cure various health ailments.

 Here are some uses of Bael fruit

-- Take ripe bael fruit and removed the seed, spooned out the pulp, and sieve, add milk and sugar and blend it.
+- Take ripe bael fruit and remove the seed, spoon out the pulp, and sieve, add milk and sugar, and blend it.
 Regular use for 2-3 months, helps to treat constipation.